Our privacy statement

 - Use anonymised data in our profiling activities

-If you would prefer that we do not use your personal information in this way, please let us know in writing at Data Protection Officer, Shooting Star Children’s Hospices Children’s Hospice, Bridge House, Addlestone Road, Addlestone, Surrey KT15 2UE by emailing firstname.lastname@example.org or calling 01932 823100.
+If you would prefer that we do not use your personal information in this way, please let us know in writing: Data Protection Officer, Shooting Star Children’s Hospices Children’s Hospices, Bridge House, Addlestone Road, Addlestone, Surrey KT15 2UE or by emailing firstname.lastname@example.org, or calling 01932 823100.

 We may participate in Facebook’s “Custom Audience” programme which enables us to display ads to our existing supporters when they visit Facebook.
 Data is encrypted locally on our browsers to produce a unique fingerprint which cannot be reversed.
 This information is then sent to Facebook for them to compare to an existing list of their users’ encrypted IDs.
 Any matches are added to our Custom Audience and our adverts may then appear when you access Facebook.
 The matched and unmatched encrypted IDs are deleted and are not stored by either party.

 When you make a payment or donation via our website with a credit or debit card, please be assured that any payment transactions are encrypted using either: